The Napa Valley Guide

 Gott’s RoadsideOxbow Public Market, 644 First St., Napa | 707.224.6900

 A requirement every time we're in Napa, Gott's Roadside is basically a fancy diner with unbelievable food.
 In other words, it's perfect for kids and a Napa-quality meal without the white tablecloths.
-There's also a location in St. Helena.
+There are also several other locations in Northern California including St. Helena and San Francisco.

 Hog Island OysterOxbow Public Market, 610 First St., Napa | 707.251.8113